What services do you provide?

 What about visiting during inclement weather?

 The only weather that is a problem is snow, sleet or freezing rain.
 While it does take much longer getting around in that kind of weather, most people cancel walks because they work from home or take the day off.
 In the event of such weather while you are away and we are pet sitting for you, no matter what it takes we will make sure to visit your pets!
 During extreme heat, we may shorten the walk if your dog seems to be having difficulty, but spend the remainder of the time inside playing with them.

 The owner Jim can board both, but being that he owns both a dog and 2 cats, you must bring your pet to his place to make sure all the animals get along.
 You also must provide proof of up to date vaccinations and use of flea and tick control.
 A deposit is required to book a spot.

 Are there extra costs for weekend or holiday visits?

-but a $5 charge is added for all major holidays.
-This charge goes directly
+There is a $2 charge for evening or weekend visits (except for 15-minute visits), but a $5 charge is added for all major holidays.
+This charge goes directly to your walker.